-Student growth represents 25% of the summative performance evaluation rating.
-The following formula will be used to determine the summative performance evaluation rating in the first two years:
+Student growth represents 30% of the summative performance evaluation rating.
+The following formula will be used to determine the summative performance evaluation rating:

-25% x (summative student growth rating) + 75% x (summative professional practice rating) = summative performance evaluation rating
+30% x (summative student growth rating) + 70% x (summative professional practice rating) = summative performance evaluation rating

 The summative professional practice rating is a whole number, 1 - 4, assigned based upon the rating of "Unsatisfactory," "Needs Improvement," and "Proficient," and "Excellent."
 A rating of 1 is for "Unsatisfactory," 2 for "Needs Improvement," 3 for "Proficient," and 4 for "Excellent."